jgkramer/jgkramer.github.io/_drafts/post4_solar.md

 ## Ideal Solar Generation During the Day

-If my goal is to create a model of solar generation (to match it against electricity demand), I want to have a picture of how it fluctuates over time.
+My  goal is to create a model of solar generation to match against electricity demand, which requires a picture of how it fluctuates over hours of the day, and times of the year (daylight hours and sun position).
+Because the real-world output in any data set is muddled by weather, my first step is to strip out this variability.

-My first objective is to
+My simplifying assumptions

 ![December Days](/assets/images/post4_december.png)